 Digital wallets are an especially popular—and growing—contactless payment method among younger consumers.
 Sixty-five percent of young millennials used a digital wallet in 2021, compared to 59% in 2020.
 And 57% of Gen Z used digital wallets, up from 50% in 2020.

-It's also increasingly common for consumers of all ages to utilise multiple digital wallets for varying reasons.
-One may use Apple Pay for storing plane tickets and making payments to brick-and-mortar businesses or PayPal for online or mobile payments and more.
+It's also increasingly common for consumers of all ages to utilize multiple digital wallets for varying reasons.
+One may use Apple Pay for storing plane tickets and making payments to brick-and-mortar businesses; Venmo or CashApp for peer-to-peer payments; PayPal for online or mobile payments; and more.

 Open to cryptocurrency opportunities